Devereux-Henley/cfgparse/README.md

 # cfgparse

-A Clojure library designed to ... well, that part is up to you.
+A Clojure tool to transform groups of cfg files to a readable excel format.

 ## Usage